Table of contents

 Your agent's capabilities largely hinge on the API endpoints they can access and use across their supported workflows.

-We’ll help you leverage APIs across your agents effectively by walking you through how agents can use APIs, the types of endpoints they’re best suited to use, and the 3rd-party tooling that’d make the integration process easier.
+We’ll help you leverage APIs across your agents effectively by walking you through how agents can use APIs, the types of endpoints they’re best suited to use, and an AI integration platform that’d make the implementation process easier.

 What’s an API for an AI agent?